Functioning Alcoholics: Signs, Risks, & Getting Help

 Dangers & Risk of Functioning Alcoholism

 Some high-functioning alcoholics may be able to hide or deny their alcohol use, but the effects of functioning alcoholism can compound and become overwhelming.2 For example, a functioning alcoholic can still face many risks and dangers.
+While they may seem like they have it together, a functional alcoholic may quickly loss control and put themselves or others at risk.

 - Financial problems.